Structural Organization In Animals

 Question 11.
 Mention breifly about the circulatory system of earthworm

-Answer: Blood Vascular System: Pheretima exhibits a closed type of blood vascular system, consisting of blood vessels, capillaries and heart.
-Due to closed circulatory system, blood is confined to the heart and blood vessels.
-Contractions keep blood circulating in one direction.
-Smaller blood vessels supply the gut, nerve cord, and the body wall.
+Answer: Closed type blood vascular system is present in earthworm.
+The blood vascular system is composed of a heart, blood vessels and capillaries.
+Smaller blood vessels supply the gut, nerve cord and body wall.
 Blood glands are present on the 4th, 5th and 6th segments.
-They produce blood cells and haemoglobin which is dissolved in blood plasma.
+The blood glands produce blood cells and haemoglobin.
 Blood cells are phagocytic in nature.
-Earthworms lack specialised breathing devices.
-Respiratory exchange occurs through moist body surface into their blood stream.
+Exchange of gases occurs through moist body surface into the blood stream.

 Question 13.
 Mention the function of the following